 Severe weather comes in many forms and can hit your home in every season.
-However, because September is National Preparedness Month, now is a great time to talk about protecting glass windows and doors from stormy weather.
+So, it's always a great time to talk about protecting glass windows and doors from stormy weather.

 If your home is located in a hurricane region, high-impact glass is a great way to protect your windows and doors without affecting your home’s curb appeal.
 These windows feature a plastic film sandwiched between two sheets of tempered glass.
 This design makes your windows perform much like a windshield, cracking into spider web patterns when hit, but not completely shattering.
 Because of this, high-impact glass is also a great burglar deterrent.